 The problem is the routes by which farmers export their products abroad.
 The “grain corridor” with the participation of the Russian Federation has not been working since mid-summer, the Danube ports, which have significantly increased transshipment this year, are under attacks from the Russians, and the EU has decided to further block Ukrainian agricultural exports.

 “The harvest forecast had to be changed several times.
 But of what the farmers planned to sell for export, we can so far export up to 45%.
-This means that the business will not have money for the next sowing campaign and the purchase of everything necessary: seed, fertilizers, fuel, etc.,” one of the officials familiar with the grain export situation told RBC-Ukraine.
+This means that businesses will not have money for the next sowing campaign and the purchase of everything necessary: seed, fertilizers, fuel, etc.,” one of the officials familiar with the grain export situation told RBC-Ukraine.

 According to the National Bank, losses from the ban on exports to neighboring countries, if they continue until the end of the year, will amount to $600 million.
 At the same time, the NBU noted that Ukrainian suppliers allegedly managed to find alternative sales markets and they will be able to use them if the ban is not lifted from September 15.